telerik/winforms-docs/diagram/features/grouping.md

 ![diagram-features-grouping 001](images/diagram-features-grouping001.gif)

 >note The shapes' positions are not changed after grouping.
 If you click shape 3, this selects every odd shape.
 Dragging a single shape from group, drags the whole group.
 >

 Now let's play with grouping and upgrouping.
-Below are some code examples and the result of the code execution:#_[C#] _
+Below are some code examples and the result of the code execution:

 {{source=..\SamplesCS\Diagram\DiagramGrouping.cs region=NewGroups}}
 {{source=..\SamplesVB\Diagram\DiagramGrouping.vb region=NewGroups}}